Please note:

 Each library sets its own policies for what materials can be borrowed, what its due dates are, if renewals are allowed, and what it charges for late, damaged, and lost items.
 Visit the library's webpage or ask at its Circulation desk if you have questions.

 Borrowed materials are due back to the owning library by that library's due date.
 Since each library sets its own due dates for materials, visit the library's webpage or ask at its Circulation desk if you have questions.
-You may return items to the owning library yourself or mail items back to the owning library at your expense.
-If you have about a week until the due date, you may bring the item to Joyner Library's Circulation desk for our Interlibrary Loan service to return on your behalf for free; any late fees or lost/damaged items, however, will be your responsibility.
+You may return items to the owning library yourself or mail items back to the owning library at your expense and risk (we recommend having shipping insurance and a tracking number).
+If you have about a week until the due date, you may bring the item to Joyner Library's Circulation desk for our interlibrary loan service to return the item on your behalf for free; any late fees or lost/damaged items, however, still will be your responsibility.